 - Cost-effective early settlement of payment bond claims on behalf of principal and surety sued on large public works project.

-- Contract drafting and review of agreements for construction clients, including bid packages and contract documents for public projects, and purchase agreements for homebuilders.
+- Contract drafting and review of agreements for construction clients, including bid packages, contract documents, and purchase agreements.

 - Successfully opposed motion to compel, opposed motion for default judgment, and vacated administrative default leading to favorable settlement for seller of used machine in wrongful death/product liability matter.

-- Drafted successful summary judgment motion that dismissed claims against railroad company that exposure to diesel exhaust caused lung cancer, based on argument that plaintiff had lack of sufficient expert opinion.
+- Drafted successful summary judgment motion that dismissed claims against railroad company that exposure to diesel exhaust caused lung cancer, based on argument that plaintiff lacked sufficient expert opinion.

 - Secured hundreds of judgments in favor of creditor clients in consumer debt matters, both original creditors and debt buyers, including over 400 conciliation court appearances and extensive summary judgment motion practice in courts across Minnesota.